Arctic (1881 tug): History

 November 18, 1919 the Arctic was towing the McMullen & Pitz dredge Algoma, along with two dump scows.
 The vessels encountered bad weather off Cleveland, Wisconsin, between Sheboygan, Wisconsin and Manitowoc, Wisconsin.
 Eventually, the Algoma was swamped by a large wave, and sank into 85 ft of water after her crew of five made it aboard the Arctic.

 From 1923 to 1925 the Arctic was stationed at Chicago, Illinois.
 While in Chicago, she accompanied Goodrich steamers such as the Christopher Columbus and the Virginia.

 Later history

 As she aged, the Arctic required repair and overhaul more frequently.
 Eventually, the Goodrich Transportation Company realized that repairing the Arctic would cost more than a new tug.
-The Arctic was taken apart, and beached north of Manitowoc harbour.
+The Arctic was taken apart, and beached north of Manitowoc harbor.
 On January 17, 1930 the Arctics enrollment documents were surrendered, declaring her abandoned.

 In 1930 an article appeared in the Manitowoc Herald-Times talking about the Arctic:

 To recount the items of service this craft has rendered throughout its life, would fill volumes-- its responses to the four blasts of vessels on the lake in need of help; its assistance to grounded boats; its welcome stream of water on dock property being destroyed by flames; its charges into ice jams that threatened destruction of boats and bridges; and breaking of ice that enabled navigation to continue—all are legion in number, and no man can recount them all.